 1. Which kinds of health books become bestsellers?

-The truth is that all kinds of health books can land on bestseller lists.
+All kinds of health books can land on bestseller lists.
 Take a look at this list of the January 2019 top ten New York Times bestselling health books, and you’ll see what we mean:

 #1 – When Breath Becomes Air, by Paul Kalanithi